D-Aze/DevOps/project-13.md

 #### Community Roles

 It is time to create a role for MySQL database - it should install the MySQL package, create a database and configure users.
-There are tons of roles that have already been developed by other open source engineers.
-These roles are actually production ready, and dynamic to accomodate most of Linux flavours.
-With Ansible Galaxy again, we can simply download a ready to use ansible role.

 #### Download Mysql Ansible Role